BoldingBruggeman/eat-paper-applications/README.md

 To get started with the example applications:

 1. Activate the EAT environment by executing `conda activate eat`
-2. Open the main notebook by executing `jupyter lab start.ipynb`.
-The notebook should now open in your browser.
+2. Open JupyterLab by executing `jupyter lab`.
+The JupyterLab environment should now open in your browser.
+3. Within JupyterLab, open the `start.ipynb` notebook.
 3. Click one of the three examples.
 In the notebook that opens, execute the cells one by one.